codingfuture/puppet-cfnetwork/README.md

 The module is designed without actual firewall implementation to serve as abstract API for plug&play firewall rules definition.
 For example:

-* this module automatically enables DNS clients and services, if '$recurse' or '$serve' is configured
+* this module automatically enables DNS clients and services, if '$local' or '$serve' is configured
 * **[cfauth]** module automatically enables incoming SSH connections on configured ports from admin hosts